 Changing the lives of America's youth through mentoring

-This past spring, the leaders of Kiwanis and BGCA met to explore working together to achieve an even greater impact on kids and communities nationwide.
-Along with the national leadership of other select community-based organizations, they discussed a National Mentor Recruitment Partnership to address the mentoring needs of all children—with an emphasis on closing the mentor gap for minority males in the United States.
+The leaders of Kiwanis and BGCA, as well as local affiliates of the two organizations, continue to work closely to achieve an even greater impact on kids and communities nationwide.
+A critical need that has been identified by the two organizations is the shortage of adult mentors for children in urgent need of a caring adult role model in their lives.
+To that end, the two organizations have mobilized a National Mentor Recruitment Partnership to address the mentoring needs of all children—with an emphasis on closing the mentor gap for minority males in the United States.

 To learn more about the Boys & Girls Club Movement, or to locate your local Boys & Girls Clubs, please visit Find a Club at www.bgca.org.